KB Drita

-KF Drita is a basketball club based in Gjilan, Kosovo (Gjilan is the Albanian name of the town).
+KB Drita is a basketball club based in Gjilan, Kosovo (Gjilan is the Albanian name of the town).

 Created in 1958, the club won the Basketball Superleague of Kosovo in 1996.
-KF Drita also has a women's club.
+KB Drita also has a women's club.

 History

 The club was formed in 1958 with the name "Drita" which means "light" in the Albanian language.
 The name was taken from other sports clubs in the city.
+Drita won the Kosovo Superleague against Prishtina in 1997.
+In 2024, Drita relegated to the Kosovo Second League after losing against Grapeland in the play-out.